stashed/docs/docs/addons/etcd/tls/index.md

 ### Backup

-To schedule a backup, we have to create a `BackupConfiguration` object targeting the respective `AppBinding` of our `Etcd` cluster.
+To schedule a backup, we need to create a `BackupConfiguration` object targeting the respective `AppBinding` of our Etcd cluster.
 Then, Stash will create a CronJob to periodically backup the cluster.

 #### Create BackupConfiguration

-Below is the YAML for `BackupConfiguration` object that we are going to use to backup the data of the Etcd cluster we have created earlier,
+Below, is the YAML for `BackupConfiguration` object that we are going to use to backup the TLS enabled Etcd cluster we have deployed earlier,

 ```yaml
 apiVersion: stash.appscode.com/v1beta1